Boris Johnson says plan to amend Northern Ireland Protocol is ‘not a big deal’

 The European Union is keeping its options open on how to respond to any move by the UK Government to rip up parts of the agreement signed by Mr Johnson on Northern Ireland’s post-Brexit trading arrangements.

+“That is most definitely not the case and the EU has been very proactive in the last year in endeavouring to seek solutions to issues around the operation of the protocol.”

+He called on the British Government to enter into negotiations and discussions to resolve the issues.

-Foreign Secretary Liz Truss briefed Mr Coveney about the legislation in a call on Monday morning.
+Foreign Secretary Liz Truss briefed Mr Coveney about the legislation in a call on Monday.

 A spokesman for Ireland’s Department of Foreign Affairs said Mr Coveney told the Foreign Secretary that “publishing legislation that would breach the UK’s commitments under international law, the Brexit Withdrawal Agreement and Northern Ireland Protocol is deeply damaging to relationships on these islands and between the UK and EU”.